miniBill/witch-awakening/DLCs/Core/Quests.md

 + A Rank 6 tier necromancer skilled in potions, runes, earthmoving, dominion, witchery, and familiarity with a bone dragon familiar.
 + Very stealthily abducts new creatures & humans sometimes.
 + Intends to initiate full scale war on humanity once built up enough to risk breaking the Masquerade.

+### Sidebar
-+ The situation could easily devolve to be worth an Epic quest if you make a mistake, but the number of possible outcomes keep this as a Heroic quest instead.
+The situation could easily devolve to be worth an Epic quest if you make a mistake, but the number of possible outcomes keep this as a Heroic quest instead.

+### Sidebar
-+ Bear in mind the dangers of necromancers' ability to trap souls.
+Bear in mind the dangers of necromancers' ability to trap souls.

+--- BOBBY TABLE ---

 TAINTED GRAIL
 Epic - Evil Route